Different Types of Machine Learning Algorithms

 • Divide the image into multiple segments, each corresponding to a different object or region in the image.

-• Divide clusters of normal behaviour and data points that do not fit into any of the clusters (anomalies).
+• Divide clusters of normal behaviour and data points that do not fit into any clusters (anomalies).

 • Cluster stocks into groups based on their behaviour and performance.

-Types of machine learning models based on the nature of algorithm
+Types of machine learning models based on the nature of the algorithm

 Machine learning can be categorized into three types based on the nature of the algorithm used in the machine learning process.